conor19w/Binance-Futures-Trading-Bot/README.md

 ![](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/main/Backtest%20results%20of%202%20month%20period/tripleEMA/4hr%20candles%202%20months%20ago.png)
 ---
 ## To-Do list: (suggest something and I'll add it) 😃
-* Update Backtester to Open multiple positions, and Improve similarities to live Bot.
-* Add check that removes trades that the user manually closed, currently the bot monitors orderId's so If you manualy close a trade it won't know.
 * Add option to create csv file of trades with keys: "long/short | date | strike price | candle high | candle low".
 * Fix trailing Stop in Back Tester, think its causing some floating point rounding errors (think I know a fix just need time to implement).
 * GUI if people were interested (could take a while I've no experience here)
 ---
 ## Latest Changes (if any):
+* Updated Backtester to Open multiple positions, and Improved similarities to live Bot.
+(15/04/22)
+* Added a check that removes trades that the user manually closed by the user.
+(15/04/22)
 * Added Functionality for opening and managing multiple positions.
 (20/03/22)
 * Simplified the system to be more user friendly, removed code that was obsolete.
 (11/03/22)
 * Added support in the live Bot environment for some of the strategies in Trading_strats.py , To make use of a strategy in Bot.py just uncomment it inside Make_Decision() inside Data_set.py (11/02/2022).